Viral haemorrhagic fevers

 Treatment

-Prompt treatment is key for survival.
-It is important for people who may have been exposed to VHF to seek immediate medical attention if they have signs and symptoms of VHF, or if they become unwell.
+Early treatment is important for survival in severe cases.
+It is important that people who may have been exposed to VHF seek immediate medical attention if they become unwell or have signs or symptoms of VHF.

-• People taking part in traditional burial ceremonies in affected areas of Africa.
+• Avoid taking part in burial ceremonies in affected areas.

-Seek immediate medical attention if you become ill or feel unwell while travelling in VHF-affected countries.
+Seek immediate medical attention if you become ill or feel unwell while travelling in a VHF-affected country.
 Do not wait until you arrive back in Australia to see a doctor.
-Instead, you should see a doctor or go to the local emergency department in that country to work out why you are ill.

 Seek immediate medical attention if you have recently returned from a VHF-affected country and become ill or feel unwell.

 It is important that you ring ahead to your GP or the hospital.
-Mention your symptoms and which countries you have visited.
+Mention your symptoms and the countries you have visited.

 Help and assistance